cms-PdmV/pMp/README.md

 ## Filtering in pMp

+pMp allows to apply filters on fetched results.

 ### Priority filter

+URL parameter: `priority`

+Priority filter will filter out requests that have priority that is not withing given range.
+Range is inclusive, either end can be "open", that is, not specified value is negative infinity for lower range and positive infinity for upper range.

 ### Status filter

+URL parameter: `status`

+Status filter allows to keep results that have only certain status.

 ### PWG filter

+URL parameter: `pwg`

+PWG filter allows to keep results that belong only to certain PWG(s).

 ## Sharing in pMp

 ### Share a link

+Share a link field contains a url to current page.
+"Shorten" button will use tinyurl service to create a shorter link.

 ### Download an image

+Download an image button will convert currently shown plot to PDF, PNG or SVG and open that file.

 ## Database structure (for advanced users)